Aptitlöshet

 Normally most people have a regular desire to eat food - an 'appetite'.
 Eating is an essential part of life, giving us the energy and nutrients our bodies need to stay healthy.
 If you lose your appetite, there is usually a reason behind it, and it often has a medical or psychological cause.
 Most often, having no appetite is a short-term problem.

-Most of us have experienced this with a flu-like viral illness or tummy bug (gastroenteritis), or in times of extreme stress (such as an exam or a bereavement).
+Most of us have experienced this with a flu-like viral illness eller tummy bug (gastroenteritis), or in times of extreme stress (such as an exam or a bereavement).
 Sometimes, however, it can go on for the long term.
 In this case, it may signify a more important medical problem.

 There are many reasons why appetite may be lost.
 Some are serious conditions, others are not.
 Possible causes include:

 Infection.
-This includes short-term infections (such as influensa, common colds, urine infections, bröstinfektioner, tummy bugs, etc) and more long-lasting infections such as tuberculosis (TB) or HIV.
+This includes short-term infections (such as influensa, common colds, urine infections, bröstinfektioner, tummy bugs, etc) and more long-lasting infections such as tuberculosis (TB) eller HIV.
 Usually there will be other symptoms specific to the infection.

 Mental health issues such as stress and ångest.